RGonzLin/RAGamuffin/README.md

 After searching the web for a while under normal use, you might encounter a 'too many requests' HTTP error from Google.
 This can be easily circumvented by switching IPs using a VPN.

 ### Upcoming planned features
+* An 'Automatic Mode' which intelligently determines the best response method (RAG, web search or conversation) based on the user's query.
 * PDF support.
 * Include a magic word so that users can add new UTF-8 encoded document extensions to be processed by RAG.
 Without modifying the Python script, the extensions '.txt', '.md', '.py', '.sh', and '.js' will be processed by RAG in this current version.